-- The model can be generalized considerably by, for example, adding weights to vertices (meaning some citizens' opinions are more important than others), adding weights to edges (meaning the influence between some citizens is stronger than between others), allowing loops (citizens who consider their own current opinions as well), allowing tie-breaking mechanisms, and even allowing different thresholds for party changes. - How long does it take until the system stabilizes? - Some may be reminded of Conway's Game of Life: We are given an infinite two-dimensional grid of cells, each of which is in one of two possible states, dead or alive.
+- The model can be generalized considerably by, for example, adding weights to vertices (meaning some citizens' opinions are more important than others), allowing loops (citizens who consider their own current opinions as well), allowing tie-breaking mechanisms, and even allowing different thresholds for party changes. - How long does it take until the system stabilizes? - Some of you may be reminded of Conway's Game of Life: We are given an infinite two-dimensional grid of cells, each of which is in one of two possible states, dead or alive.
 Every cell interacts with its eight neighbors.
-In each round, the following transitions occur: Any live cell with fewer than two live neighbors dies, as if caused by loneliness.
+In each round, the following transitions occur: Any live cell with fewer than two live neighbors dies, as if caused by lonelyness.
 Any live cell with more than three live neighbors dies, as if by overcrowding.
 Any live cell with two or three live neighbors lives on to the next generation.
 Any dead cell with exactly three live neighbors is "born" and becomes a live cell.
 The initial pattern constitutes the "seed" of the system.
 The first generation is created by applying the above rules simultaneously to every cell in the seed, births and deaths happen simultaneously, and the discrete moment at which this happens is sometimes called a tick.
 (In other words, each generation is a pure function of the one before.)
 The rules continue to be applied repeatedly to create further generations.
 John Conway figured that these rules were enough to generate interesting situations, including "breeders" with create "guns" which in turn create "gliders".
 As such Life in some sense answers an old question by John von Neumann, whether there can be a simple machine that can build copies of itself.
 In fact Life is Turing complete, that is, as powerful as any computer.